apache/airflow/docs/apache-airflow/howto/operator/postgres_operator_howto_guide.rst

 In this how-to guide we explored the Apache Airflow PostgreOperator.
 Let's quickly highlight the key takeaways.
 In Airflow-2.0, PostgresOperator class now resides in the ``providers`` package.
 It is best practice to create subdirectory called ``sql`` in your ``dags`` directory where you can store your sql files.
 This will make your code more elegant and more maintainable.
-And finally, we looked at the different ways you can dynamically pass parameters into our postres operator tasks  using ``parameters`` or ``params`` attribute.
+And finally, we looked at the different ways you can dynamically pass parameters into our postgres operator tasks  using ``parameters`` or ``params`` attribute.